FerreroJeremy/Plagiarized-Corpus-Generator/README.md

 # Plagiarized-Corpus-Generator
-This is a corpus builder of documents for the evaluation of plagiarism detection tools.
+This is a builder of a set of documents for the evaluation of plagiarism detection tools.

 <i>The comments are in French but the names of attributes and methods are in English and quite self-explanatory.</i>